mongodb/mongo-spark/doc/5-sparkR.md

 ## DataFrames and Datasets

-Creating a dataframe is easy you can either load the data via `DefaultSource` ("com.mongodb.spark.sql.DefaultSource").
+Creating a dataframe is easy you can either load the data via `DefaultSource` ("mongo").

 First, in an empty collection we load the following data: